 These sandwiches always hit the spot.
 They are nice and big, and for 4 dollars, more than enough to satisfy.
 I really should try the other kinds of sandwiches, but I’m kind of a traditionalist so it’s hard to get away from that.

-My sister has recently become vegetarian, so she opted to get that.
+My sister has recently become vegetarian, so she opted to get the vegetarian banh mi.
 It comes with basically the same toppings, minus the paté.
-They have this shredded veggie fake meat, which looks very similar to ruoc (Vietnamese shredded pork).
+They have this shredded veggie fake meat, which looks very similar to ruoc or Cha bong (Vietnamese shredded pork).
 It was nice and sweet and not a terrible sub.
 If I had to go with a vegetarian Viet sub though, I’d probably go with the veggie ones from Nhon Hoa 2.
 They are a bit more substantial, and in my opinion, a bit tastier.
 They are tofu based and a bit more hearty.

 Anyways!
 Overall, Vietnamese subs are definitely on the top of my all time favourite things to eat, and we actually have a lot of options when it comes to subs in Edmonton.
 Like I mentioned in my previous post on Nhon Hoa 2.
 It’s a toss up between those two places for me.
 I think if I absolutely had to choose, I’d go with Nhon Hoa 2, but I really like the vibe and owners of Van Loc.